sahays/serverless-analytics/step-five.md

 ![Visuals](screenshots/qs.png)

 # Congratulations!
 You are at the end of this session.
-Kudos to you and pat yourself on the back you have completed this session.
-Don't forget to leave your comment and rate this session.
+Kudos to you on completing this session.
+Enjoy, have fun, and continue to learn cool stuff at this re:Invent!

 [<< Home](README.md)